Great People Hunt Coordinator

 Email the Children's Program Coordinator and get a rundown of the size of the children's groups.

 Get in touch with the Senior Teen leaders.
 Make a plan to visit the group for 20 minutes on Monday or Tuesday.
-Ask the leaders how many kids they expect to have.

 Do the math and figure out how many Great People and how many Hunters there are.